 other words, there will be an enormous amount of cool history data that is accessed lightly, and relatively less volume of hot and

-The best storage for hot, warm, and cool data is online disk that is directly accessible to the data warehouse.
-Truly dormant data
+storage for hot, warm, and cool data is online disk that is directly accessible to the data warehouse.
+Truly dormant data is a

 We distinguish between data that is classified as "cool" vs. data that is truly dormant.
 While the cool data may be accessed